rafaelmoraes/blog/_posts/en/2018-06-05-install-vagrant-on-fedora.md

 translations: /instalar-vagrant-no-fedora
 read_in: 8
 title: Install Vagrant on Fedora 27 and 28
-keyword: install use vagrant fedora 27 28
+keyword: install use vagrant fedora 27 28 virtualbox
 description: Tutorial for install the Vagrant with the VirtualBox on Linux Fedora, making easier the creation and management of virtual machines.
 ---